 At Atlas Copco, we focus on reducing the CO2 emissions of our transport and operations, including that of our product testing, reducing our water consumption, and reducing the waste generated in our own operations.
 Most major production units have switched to renewable energy sources, including investment in onsite solar power.

-We try to avoid creating waste and to make sure that any waste is reused or recycled.
 We keep track of the various kinds of waste created in the production process, including regulated or hazardous waste.
 Scrap metal constitutes most of our waste, and nearly all of it is either reused or recycled.

 Learn more about our goals, targets and performance in this area and how we contribute to related Sustainable Development Goals.

 Atlas Copco entities carry out local activities targeting water consumption.
 In 2019, the consumption of water in relation to cost of sales decreased by 17%.
 Since 1984 Atlas Copco has supported the employee-driven initiative “Water for All”.
 Since its start more than 2 million people have gained access to clean water and improved sanitation.

 Reducing CO2 emissions from our operations and transport

 Atlas Copco undertakes a range of activities to reduce CO2 emissions from energy in operations and transport of goods, such as installing solar panels, buying renewable electricity and avoiding air freight.
 In 2019, CO2 emissions from energy in operations and transport of goods in relation to cost of sales decreased by 19%.

 Making production as efficient as possible and reducing waste